1. What are the residency requirements for approved individuals?

 5. Are details of approved individuals made public?

 Yes.
-The QFC Regulatory Authority is a transparent regulator and is required under Article 18 of the Financial Services Regulations to make public certain registers and other information.
+The QFC Regulatory Authority is a transparent regulator required under Article 18 of the Financial Services Regulations to make certain registers and other information public.

 The QFC Regulatory Authority publishes its register of approved individuals, which details all individuals approved by the QFC Regulatory Authority to carry out a Controlled Function at an Authorised Firm.
 The register details which Controlled Functions an individual is permitted to carry out in relation to each Authorised Firm.
 Disciplinary actions against individuals and firms are also made public.